 - The director's Control Plane network, which is the subnet defined with the network_cidr parameter in your undercloud.conf file.
 The overcloud nodes require either direct access to this subnet or routable access to the subnet. - The director's Public API endpoint, specified as the undercloud_public_host parameter in your undercloud.conf file.
 This option is available if you do not have an L3 route to the Control Plane or you aim to use SSL/TLS communication.
-See Section 7.5, "Using a Separate Network for Overcloud Nodes" for additional information about configuring your overcloud nodes to use the Public API endpoint.
+See Section 7.6, "Using a separate network for pre-provisioned nodes" for additional information about configuring your overcloud nodes to use the Public API endpoint.